Who is Click Clack Gorilla?

-Once upon a time the Click Clack Gorilla escaped from a 9-5 job through the tunnel she had been secretly digging behind the water cooler with her stapler and has been at large in Europe ever since.
+Once upon a time the Click Clack Gorilla escaped from a dead-end job through the tunnel she had been secretly digging behind the water cooler with her stapler and has been at large in Europe ever since.

-Co-author of Skidmore College: Off the Record and author of two zine series—Click Clack Gorilla and Gefunden—the Click Clack Gorilla (known at large as Nicolette Stewart) is an ex-journalist squatter builder explorer writer who specializes in dumpster dived feasts, dark alleys, abandoned buildings, and time travel.
+Co-author of Skidmore College: Off the Record and author of two zine series—Click Clack Gorilla and Gefunden—the Click Clack Gorilla (known at large as Nicolette Stewart) is a writer singer builder time traveler in love with speculative fiction, dark alleys, abandoned buildings, and the written word.

-The Click Clack Gorilla can be found reguarly editing, writing, and blogging at Young Germany, as well as making the occasional appearance in fine publications like New Escapologist and Shelter Publication’s 2012 book Tiny Homes.
+The Click Clack Gorilla can be found reguarly editing, writing, and blogging at Young Germany and Book Punks, as well as making the occasional appearance in fine publications like New Escapologist and Shelter Publication’s 2012 book Tiny Homes.
 On stage you can find her at the front of The Battenkill Ramblers (formerly Black Diamond Express Train to Hell), an anarcho old timey folk(ish) band, singing and playing various household objects as if they were instruments.

 Escape was only the beginning.
 In 2004 I graduated from a liberal arts college in the United States.
 Two weeks after graduation I started a 9-5 job at a local publishing company.
 Proofreading.
-I was bad at proofreading, and I was worse at sitting behind a desk.
 There are only so many times that you can reread articles about pill splitting and cancer prevention before you become a hypochondriac with a twitchy eye.
 I found a job au pairing in Germany, broke my red pen in half, and moved halfway across the world.
 I always thought I would come back someday.
 I still haven’t.